 SJI International offers a blended curriculum that ultimately works towards the IBDP, and is designed to appeal to a wide variety of nationalities represented at the school.

-In the elementary school, which caters for children from Prep 1 (four years) to Grade 6 (12 years), the curriculum follows different components from Asia, the UK and the US.
-The school favours the “rigorous approach” of the Singaporean maths programme; it adopts the “thematic approach” of the creative International Primary Curriculum (IPC) for humanities, art and science, which “weaves together a variety of subjects in an integrated and logical way”; and it uses a combination of the UK National Curriculum and US system for language arts (writing, reading, speaking and listening).
+In the elementary school, which caters for children from Prep 1 (4 years) to Grade 6 (12 years), the curriculum follows different components from Asia, the UK, and the US.
+The school favours the “rigorous approach” of the Singaporean maths programme; it adopts the “thematic approach” of the creative International Primary Curriculum (IPC) for humanities, art, and science, which “weaves together a variety of subjects in an integrated and logical way”; and it uses a combination of the National Curriculum for England and US system for language arts (writing, reading, speaking, and listening).